 Spiritual Commitment

-- At least one parent or guardian must be a professing believer in Jesus Christ and affirm agreement with New Life Academy’s Statement of Faith.
+- At least one parent or guardian must be a professing believer in Jesus Christ and affirm agreement with NLA’s Statement of Faith.

 - Both the student and at least one parent must be actively involved in a Christ-centered church community and committed to growing their relationship with Christ.

-- At least one parent must agree to respectfully support NLA’s position and teaching on all Social Positions.
+- At least one parent must agree to support NLA’s Social Positions respectfully.

 Academic Performance